AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-preview-3.md

 Prior to this change, users would disappear from the scheduling timeline immediately after being assigned a task or issue if there were no remaining tasks or issue in the Unassigned area with a matching role assignment.

-For more information, see&nbsp; [Manually assign unassigned tasks and issues in the Scheduling areas](../../../../resource-mgmt/resource-scheduling/manually-assign-items-scheduling-areas.md#automatically-assigning-unassigned-tasks-and-issues) in [Manually assign unassigned tasks and issues in the Scheduling areas](../../../../resource-mgmt/resource-scheduling/manually-assign-items-scheduling-areas.md).
+For more information, see "Manually assign unassigned tasks and issues in the Scheduling areas".

 ## Customize Workfront Terminology by Changing Object Names